mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 \Sigma_{sph} = \sigma^{2}\mathrm{I}
 $$

-This has been convenient, as means that the player's skill is represented by the single parameter $\sigma$, making it easier to visualise performance as a function of skill.
+This has been convenient, as it means that the player's skill is represented by the single parameter $\sigma$, making it easier to visualise performance as a function of skill.
 Of course, it is possible to model the player's throwing distribution using a more general set of throwing distributions, by allowing $\Sigma$ to be any symmetric positive semi-definite matrix.
 In fact, as pointed out in ASPD, this is likely to be observed in the throwing distributions of real players:

 - There is usually a larger variance in the vertical direction than the horizontal direction, as it is harder to account for the additional affect of gravity on the dart in this direction.
 So a more representative throwing distribution can be modelled using a diagonal covariance matrix with distinct horizontal and vertical variances: